temporalio/samples-go/README.md

 - [**Basic mTLS hello world**](./helloworldmtls): Simple example of a Workflow Definition and an Activity Definition using mTLS like Temporal Cloud.

+- [**Dynamic mTLS hello world**](./dynamicmtls): Simple example showing how to refresh mTLS credentials.
+This allows for credentials to be refreshed without restarting the worker.

 ### API demonstrations

 - **Async activity completion**: Example of